 1. Be intuitive.

 The user interface is something that should be as clear as possible to most people.
-If a person, having opened an application or visiting a website, does not understand how to use it, then after pressing different buttons at random for a few seconds, they will be disappointed and leave the resource.
+If a person, having opened an application or visited a website, does not understand how to use it or doesn’t understand app / website navigation, then after pressing different buttons at random for a few seconds, they will be disappointed and leave the resource.
 Most likely forever.

 An intuitive interface is one in which:

-1) all elements are built according to the principles of elementary logic.
+1) all elements are built according to the principles of elementary logic and are easy-to-use.

 Take, for example, a site with text content (articles).
 Its logical interface will be like this: